The Murder at the Vicarage: Allusions in other novels

+The character of Miss Marple had previously appeared in short stories published in magazines from December 1927 onwards.
+These earlier stories were collected in The Thirteen Problems in 1932.
 The vicar and his wife, Leonard and Griselda Clement, who make their first appearance in this novel, continued to appear in Miss Marple stories.
-Notably, they feature in The Body in the Library (1942), along with Slack and Melchett, and 4.50 from Paddington (1957).
+They feature in The Body in the Library (1942), along with Slack and Melchett, and in 4.50 from Paddington (1957).